Skip to game

 Aces Up

-Also known as Idiot's Delight.
-Deal four cards at a time onto four piles and remove the lower-ranked card whenever two same-suit cards share the top.
-Win by reducing the deck to just four Aces.
-Pure tactical discarding — no foundations, no stacking.
+Also called Idiot's Delight.
+Deal four at a time onto four piles; remove the lower card when two same-suit tops share.
+Reduce the deck to four Aces.

 Win rate: ~10% · 1 deck · 4 piles · Discard same-suit lows